junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean rolls his eyes, "Any other aliens?
 Lizard-people are real?"

-Cas says, "A lot.
+Cas answers, "A lot.
 They're actually called Silurian, local on Earth, and Earth is not the only planet with life forms..."

 Amy calls over their voices, "Guys, focus!
 Not the time!"